Mike-D-Cooper/FiixLineView_Public/README.md

 ![alt text](https://fiixpowertools.azurewebsites.net/Images/Config.png "Sample Screen")

 # Config
 When you extract the app you will see an file in that folder called appsettings.json, open it in notepad.

 ### LoginDomain:
 This is the domain of your tenant.
 Take your URL and enter the name between https:// and .macmms.com

 ### DashboardURLs:
 This is the list of dashboards you want to display.
-To get this URL open Fiix Analytics and hold CTRL and click the dashboard with want to display.
+To get this URL open Fiix Analytics and hold CTRL and click the dashboard you want to display.
 It will open in a new tab, copy that URL.

 ### DwellTimeBetweenDashboardsSeconds:
 Set in seconds how long you want the dashboard to display for.